DonggiChae/sto_project/README.md

 - The investment opportunity of the individuals can be broadened besides the existing big investment institution**

 ![제목 없음-2022-11-03-2052](https://user-images.githubusercontent.com/113986828/229123739-e002d7af-d798-432d-8072-b42ce4ad7e31.png)
-One is completing the offering and exchange part of the STO process.
+Our goal is completing the offering and exchange part of the STO process.
 We divided the STO process into four parts.

-1. oracle
+1. Oracle

-2. offering
+2. Offering

 3. Trust

-4. exchange
+4. Exchange

 We implemented 2, 4 of those 4 process.